-During the three months ended March 31, 2008, we incurred \$0.6 million of restructuring charges.
-Included in the restructuring charges were \$0.2 million for contractual obligations associated with non-compete and consulting agreements related to termination agreements with two former European distributors and \$0.4 million for severance costs related to the reduction in force we initiated in the first quarter to reorganize our worldwide operations, which resulted in the reduction of approximately 32 employees, or 13 percent of our worldwide workforce.
-We expect that the remaining restructuring costs will be paid over the next 12 months.
+During the three months ended June 30, 2008, we incurred \$0.3 million of restructuring charges, primarily related to a termination agreement with a former Italian distributor.
+During the six months ended June 30, 2008, we incurred \$1.0 million of restructuring charges.
+Included in the restructuring charges for the six months ended June 30, 2008 were \$0.6 million for contractual obligations associated with non-compete and consulting agreements related to termination agreements with two former European distributors and \$0.4 million for severance costs related to a reduction in force of 32 employees that we initiated in the first quarter.